 Any of the defensive heroes we’ve mentioned would be great for a defensive choice, but D.Va is exceptional, as are Roadhog or Reinhardt.
-Sombra is a good counter for an enemy mercy, as her hacking capability can disable Mercy’s ability to bring downed team members back into action.
+Overwatch Sombra is a good counter for an enemy Mercy, as her hacking capability can disable Mercy’s ability to bring downed team members back into action.

 While a considerable level of team work is still possible in Team Deathmatch, that does not at all apply to the basic Deathmatch, which is a brutal free for all.
 The first player to kill take twenty enemy lives wins, period.
 The best Overwatch characters to handle this aren’t any of the supporting heroes, obviously.